abapGit/docs.abapgit.org/src/user-guide/repo-settings/background-mode.md

 ### Custom background modes

 Implement interface `ZIF_ABAPGIT_BACKGROUND` in a global class, and it will automatically show up in the abapGit background settings, making it possible to configure and run for a repository.
+While using the standalone version of abapGit implement the include `ZABAPGIT_BACKGROUND_USER_EXIT`.
+All implementations of the interface as well as the local include will be determined automatically.
+Both ways of adding a plugin can exist in parallel, but due to the restrictions of dynamic method calls global classes are available within the developer version only.
+Same is true for include based implementations, which are executed by the standalone version only.